dottxt-ai/outlines/docs/cookbook/prompting-techniques/automatic-chain-of-thought.md

+---
+title: Automatic Chain-of-Thought (Auto-CoT) Prompting
+---

 # Automatic Chain-of-Thought (Auto-CoT) Prompting

 Auto-CoT is a technique that automates the process of creating Chain-of-Thought (CoT) examples for prompting.
 It works by first using a Zero-Shot CoT prompt on a set of questions to generate chains of thought automatically.
 The best-generated chains are then selected and used to construct a Few-Shot CoT prompt for the target task.
 This method reduces the need for manual creation of CoT examples and can potentially generate more diverse and task-specific reasoning chains.

+Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## Step by Step Example